vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-06-mongo.md

 }
 ```

-To detect whether or not the database already contains some data, we retrieve the number of _document_ from the `whiskies` collection.
+To detect whether or not the database already contains some data, we retrieve the number of _documents_ from the `whiskies` collection.
 This is done with : `mongo.count(COLLECTION, new JsonObject(), count -> {})`.
-The second parameter describes the query.
+The second parameter is the query.
 In our case, we want to count all documents.
 This is done using `new JsonObject()` that would create a query accepting all documents from the collection (it's equivalent to a `SELECT * FROM ...`).

 Also notice the `insert` calls.
 Documents are passed as JSON object, so to insert an object, just serialize it to JSON and use `mongo.insert(COLLECTION, json, completion handler)`.

-## Mongo-ize the REST handler
+## Mongo-ize the REST handlers

 Now that the application boot sequence has been migrated to mongo, it's time to update the code handling the REST requests.